-Seahawks mock draft roundup: Lots of new names targeted for Seahawks following NFL combine
+Seahawks mock draft roundup: Lots of new names following the NFL combine

 What he said: “Finding a versatile guided missile like Queen here would be perfect for the Seahawks.
 There’s a shot he goes at least five spots earlier, and there’s a chance for Oklahoma’s Kenneth Murray to drop here.
 No matter what, a top defensive prospect — (Penn State defensive end Yetur) Gross-Matos would also be an ideal fit — is going off the board.”

-Condotta’s comment: Queen wowed with a 4.51 40 at the combine.
+Condotta’s comment: Queen wowed with a 4.51-second 40-yard dash at the combine.
 Linebacker may not seem like Seattle’s biggest need after taking two last year.
 Conversely, K.J.
-Wright is entering the last year of his contract and while Cody Barton could be the long-term guy there, Seattle also needs a long-term solution at the strongside linebacker spot.
+Wright is entering the last year of his contract and while Cody Barton could be the long-term guy there, Seattle also needs a long-term solution at strongside linebacker.
 So taking another linebacker somewhere in the draft makes some sense.

 Ryan Wilson, CBSSports.com